-New Jersey Colocation Providers are Flourishing
+New Jersey Colocation Providers Are Flourishing

 New Jersey provides premium connectivity to Europe, Canada, and the continental United States.
 As a result, the market for colocation services in New Jersey is rapidly expanding.

-Organizations begin looking to colocate their servers in the Northeast typically find themselves choosing between New York City and New Jersey.
+Organizations begin looking to colocate their servers in the Northeast and typically find themselves choosing between New York City and New Jersey.

 Given the resiliency of New Jersey colocation providers during Superstorm Sandy, many enterprises have skipped the Big Apple and elected to host their workloads a short drive away in New Jersey.

 - 3 Ways NJ Data Centers Address Site Selection Challenges

 - Which New Jersey Data Centers Embrace Managed Services?